20k/binmat_rules/readme.md

 - The deck's corresponding discard pile is shuffled into the deck.
 - The draw then immediately takes place as normal.

-Any deck which has its discard pile shuffled into it is to be placed face down.
-This includes lane decks which were previously face up.
+Any deck which has its discard pile shuffled into it is to be placed face down, except the face up lane decks which still have their top card remain face up

 ### Combat